Install Java 8 on Ubuntu – Step by Step Guide for Beginners

 sudo su

 iii) The /opt directory is actually reserved for all the software and add-on packages.
 This software is not part of the default installation.
-The command for creating directory for JDK installation is-
+The command for creating a directory for JDK installation is-

 mkdir /opt/jdk